plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 I got 0.0116 for ucln_mu and 0.01828 for ucln_sigma
 {% endcomment %}

-> :thinking: What do these values translate to on the linear scale (use the formulas in the figure from lecture to do the calculation)?
+> :thinking: What do these values translate to on the linear scale (use the formulas in the figure to do the calculation)?

 {% comment %}
 Mean equals 1.0118, standard deviation equals 0.01850